davidlj95/ngx/projects/ngx-meta/bundle-size/README.md

 ### Analyze main bundle

-First, build one of the `e2e` sample apps.
-Checkout [`e2e` infra README][e2e-README] for more information.
+First, build one of the example apps.
+Checkout [`examples` infra][examples-infra] for more information.
 Remember to build with source maps in order to allow the tool to work

 Then, run the following command